iterative/terraform-provider-iterative/README.md

 provider "iterative" {}

-# ... paste resource blocks from
+# ... other resource blocks ...
-# ... the documentation examples
 ```

 **Note:** to use your local build, specify `source = "github.com/iterative/iterative"` (`source = "iterative/iterative"` will download the latest stable release instead).